-Between August and September, this proposed draft was discussed, debated, argued and compromised on, section-by-section, clause-by-clause, in some cases sentence-by-sentence and word-by-word.
+Between August and September, this proposed draft was discussed, debated, argued, and compromised on, section-by-section, clause-by-clause, and in some cases sentence-by-sentence and word-by-word.
 It was that important.

 Once a final draft was agreed upon, a Committee of Style was appointed to prepare the document that would eventually be unanimously ratified by all 13 original states.
 It was during this phase that the Preamble was added.

 After 100 sweltering days of debate, compromise, and final agreement, the resulting document was as far from the Articles as to be an entirely new Constitution.
 The Framers knew this.
 And yet, as they had the Declaration, the delegates signed the prepared document and agreed to set about attaining its unanimous ratification.

 Like the Preamble to the Declaration, the Preamble to the United States Constitution established the document’s purpose, parameters, and processes, before it ever went out the door.

 The Framers once again made their intent clear, and in language already familiar.
 The very same document that had united the colonies in their fight for independence underpinned the foundation for the new republic the written constitution established.